Apollon77/daikin-controller-cloud/README.md

 ## Pre-requisites

-This library acts as an OIDC client towards the Onecta API and uses OIDC's `Authorization` grant to obtain the initial pair of OIDC tokens it will then use to communicate with the API itself.
+This library acts as an OIDC client towards the Onecta API and uses OIDC's `Authorization` grant to obtain the initial pair of OIDC tokens.
 As such, you'll have to provide the following:

 1. The `Client ID` and `Client Secret` of a registered application tied to your Daiking Developer account.
-If you do not have such an account, yet, you can sign up in the [Daikin Developer Portal][p1]
+If you do not have such an account, yet, you can create one in the [Daikin Developer Portal][p1]
-2. The ability for the process that uses this library to listen on a TCP port in order to start an HTTP server that your browser will be redirected to at the end of the flow that characterizes the OIDC `Authorization` grant.
+2. The ability for the process that uses this library to listen on a local TCP port (configurable) in order to start an HTTP server that your browser will be redirected to at the end of the `Authorization` grant flow
-3. A domain name that resolves to the machine that hosts the process using this library to be used, together with the port mentioned above, to compose the URL to be set as the application's `Redirect URI` in the [Daikin Developer portal][p1]

-Note that, if running locally, you will not be able to use the `localhost` domain as it is rejected by the Onecta API.
+3. A domain name that resolves to the machine that hosts the process using this library (if running locally you will not be able to use `localhost` as it is rejected by the Onecta API)

-Also note that the `Redirect URI` must use the secure `https:` protocol.
-This library ships uses its own self-signed certificate, which will cause your browser to present you with a security warning.
+You will have to combine the port (point 2.) and domain name (point 3.) to create the URL to be set as the application's `Redirect URI` in the [Daikin Developer portal][p1].
+Note that the same URL **must** also be passed as a configuration parameter of the `DaikinCloudController` class.
+Also note that the `Redirect URI` must use the secure `https:` protocol and that this library ships with its own self-signed SSL/TLS certificate, which will cause your browser to present you with a security warning.

 [p1]: https://developer.cloud.daikineurope.com